Join us for an adventure in flavor!

 Instant Pot: About an hour (including time to pressurize and pressure release)

-Close up of cooked chile verde in crock pot.
+Close up of cooked green chili in crock pot.

-Serve up a big bowl of it and garnish with your favorite toppings.
-Some ideas include avocado, cilantro, lime wedges, chopped onion, sliced jalapeños and cotija or cheddar cheese.
-You can have a pile of warmed corn tortillas on the side for scooping.
+I serve up a big bowl of green chili and garnish it with my favorite toppings.
+Some ideas include avocado, cilantro, lime wedges, chopped onion, sliced jalapeños, and cotija or cheddar cheese.
+I like to have a pile of warmed corn tortillas on the side for scooping.

 It’s also a great filler for tacos, burritos and bowl meals, or over a pile of nachos.
-That’s why we like to make a big batch, the leftovers are so versatile!
+That’s why I like to make a big batch, the leftovers are so versatile.

 A bowl meal using chile verde.

-Although pork is most traditional, and is what we used today, it’s your pot of chili so feel free to try other meats.
+Although pork is most traditional, and is what I typically use, it’s your pot of chili so feel free to try other meats.
 If using chicken, go with boneless skinless thighs.
-For beef, we would recommend chuck roast
+For beef, I would recommend chuck roast

 Different people have very different tolerance for spiciness.
-Making your own tomatillo sauce is going to give you the most control.
-If you are on the milder end of palates, follow my salsa verde recipe and only use ½-1 serrano pepper, or 1-2 jalapeños.
-And be sure to remove the seeds and white pith!
+Making my own tomatillo sauce gives me the most control.
+For a milder flavor, follow my salsa verde recipe and only use ½-1 serrano pepper or 1-2 jalapeños.
+And make sure to remove the seeds and white pith.

 Chile Verde – Melt in your mouth tender pork chunks in a flavorful, spicy tomatillo sauce.
 It’s a great winter warmer, but it’s so good you’ll want it all year long!